programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 Pandas is a popular and powerful package used in Python communities for data manipulation and analysis.
 Pandas is capable of reading in and writing out a number of [different file types](https://pandas.pydata.org/pandas-docs/stable/user_guide/io.html), such as CSV, JSON, Excel, and Stata files.

-This tutorial assumes familiarity with the concept of [data cleaning](https://www.tableau.com/learn/articles/what-is-data-cleaning) or [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html).
+This tutorial assumes familiarity with the concept of [data cleaning](https://www.tableau.com/learn/articles/what-is-data-cleaning) (detecting and fixing or removing incorrect, or duplicate data) or [tidy data](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html) (ways of organizing data to improve analysis).

 ## Exploring the NYPL Historical Menu Dataset
 With such an expansive dataset, there are a number of research questions that could be explored.
-For the purposes of this tutorial, perhaps we are interested in whether certain events (such as breakfast, lunch, or dinner) historically possessed more menu items than others?
-Or, perhaps, longer menus were more popular during specific times of year?
+For the purposes of this tutorial, we are interested in whether certain events (such as breakfast, lunch, or dinner) historically possessed more menu items than others.
+In addition, we can explore whether onger menus were more popular during specific times of year.

 ### Downloading the Dataset and Creating a Python File
 To begin, we will create a directory as well as a blank Python file within.
 This Python file is where we will store and save our code.
 I have named this Python file `nypl-menu.py`.
 In addition, you will need to download and move the dataset, `[Menu.csv]({{ site.baseurl }}/assets/crowdsourced-data-cleaning-with-pandas/Menu.csv)`, into the same created directory.
 It is important that the downloaded .csv file and your .py file are both within the same directory, otherwise your code will not run as intended.
 Before running a new section of code, you must save your progress in your Python file.